Introduction

 “To perpetuate the curtailment of the accused’s right to direct cross-examination merely because the incident occurred during the witness’s childhood would amount to procedural overprotection bordering on unconstitutionality.
 Such an approach would infringe the principle of audi alteram partem”

-Audi Alteram Partem
+Audi Alteram Partem – Fundamental Rule of Natural Justice

-Audi Alteram Partem -it is the fundamental rule of the principle of natural justice, it is a Latin maxim which means that “no man shall be condemned unheard”, which also incorporates the right of cross-examination, and it should be given to both the accused and the victim.
 If the court restricts or disallows meaningful cross-examination of the victim, then the accused loses their chance to test the truthfulness and credibility of a witness’s testimony, which is clearly a violation of the principle of audi alteram partem.

-Lawyer’s Views On The Issue
+Lawyer’s Views on the Issue

 Adv.
 Umesh Kant Vyas & Adv.
 Devkinandan Vyas – Rajasthan High Court, Jodhpur